-(1) Documentation such as elementary school transcripts or diplomas to prove that the intern is a native English speaker born and raised in Australia, Belize, Botswana, Canada (except Quebec), Commonwealth Caribbean, Ghana, Great Britain, Ireland, New Zealand, Nigeria, Scotland, Singapore, South Africa, or Zimbabwe.
-A passport or birth certificate copy is not sufficient documentation.
+(1) Elementary and secondary school transcripts or diplomas to prove that the intern is a native English speaker born and raised in Australia, Belize, Botswana, Canada (except Quebec), Commonwealth Caribbean, Ghana, Great Britain, Ireland, New Zealand, Nigeria, Scotland, Singapore, South Africa, or Zimbabwe.
+Simply a passport or birth certificate copy is not enough to prove that applicants grew up in these countries.

-(2) A copy of official results from one of the following English language tests taken within the last two years and meeting the stated minimum score noted below.
-Official copies are preferred; unofficial transcripts can be accepted on a case-by-case basis.
+(2) A photocopy of official results from one of the following English language tests taken within the last two years and meeting the stated minimum score noted below.
+Official photocopies are preferred; unofficial transcript photocopies can be accepted on a case-by-case basis.
 Transcripts must include essential information such as the test name, applicant's name, test date, and score.

 - 6.0 in IELTS